Yo-gurts/Yo-gurts.github.io/source/_posts/Cvitek-reboot.md

 > Valid actions include: **sysinit, respawn, askfirst, wait, once, restart, ctrlaltdel, and shutdown**.\n"
 >
 > **Run only-once actions:**
-> - sysinit: 'sysinit' is the first item run on boot. init waits until all ysinit actions are completed before continuing.
+> - sysinit: 'sysinit' is the first item run on boot. init waits until all sysinit actions are completed before continuing.
 > - wait: then all 'wait' actions are run. wait' actions, like 'sysinit' actions, cause init to wait until the specified task completes.
 > - once: 'once' actions are asynchronous, therefore, init does not wait for them to complete.
 > - restart: 'restart' is the action taken to restart the init process.
 By default this should simply run /sbin/init, but can be a script which runs pivot_root or it can do all sorts of other interesting things.